Patronage of the Blessed Virgin Mary

 A patronage of the Blessed Virgin Mary is a form of spiritual protection attributed to Mary, mother of Jesus, in favor of some occupations, activities, religious orders, congregations, dioceses, and geographic locations.

 Occupations and activities

 The Blessed Virgin is cited as the patroness of all humanity.
 However, certain occupations and activities are more closely associated with her protection.

-Dioceses claiming Mary as patroness
+Dioceses indicating the Blessed Virgin Mary as patroness

 Places

 A large number of countries, places and groups claim the Blessed Virgin Mary as a patroness, though usually under a specific title or apparition while only a select few retains its patronage by Pontifical decree from Rome.